raibtoffoletto/chocolat-shop/README.md

 ...
 ```

-And voilà, we are set to perform our first migration.
-Because we will have multiple contexts, we will need to specify each of them in the migration command, we will also separate them in two directories in order to keep things organized.
+Voilà, we are set to perform our first migration.

+Because we will have multiple contexts, we will need to specify each of them in the migration command.
+We will also separate them in two directories in order to keep things organized.

 ```bash
 dotnet ef migrations add InitialHQ_StoresProducts --context HQContext --output-dir Migrations/HQ